16 Jun Chemotherapy: Frequently Asked Questions

 The frequency of your chemotherapy appointments will depend on the type of cancer you have, how advanced it is, the type of chemotherapy, and the goal of the chemotherapy.
 Your oncology team may at times decide to administer chemotherapy in cycles, which means there will be a period of treatment followed by a period of rest.
 Your doctor will also take into account how your body reacts to the treatment.

-Skipping chemotherapy treatments is not advisable because it lowers the level of the medicine in the body, decreasing chemo’s effectiveness.
+Skipping chemotherapy treatments is not advisable because it lowers the level of the medicine in the body which decreases the chemo’s effectiveness.
 Sometimes your doctor can adjust your chemotherapy schedule based on your side effects.
 In this instance, you can expect your oncology team to explain your new schedule to you.

-Chemotherapy treatments affect everyone differently, and your experience will depend on how healthy you were before the treatment, the type of cancer you have, and the cancer’s stage.
+Chemotherapy treatments affect everyone differently, and your experience will depend on three major things: how healthy you were before the treatment, the type of cancer you have, and the cancer’s stage.
 Most people feel fatigued immediately following chemotherapy treatment.

 - Hair loss

 - Mouth sores

 Can I Take Other Medications During Chemotherapy Treatment?